Our Georgia holidays

 Combining Georgia with Armenia and Azerbaijan on multi-country tours makes perfect sense.
 Organised tours don’t just cut down on paperwork and handle all the logistics – they help you to untangle the cultural characteristics of each Caucasus country as you travel between cities ancient and modern, and across mountainous landscapes.
 Small group tours match you with a handful of like-minded travellers, while tailor made trips let you set your own agenda and pace.
 Multi-country tours are typically two to three weeks in length, involving long overland journeys and plenty of opportunities to indulge in regional cuisines, wine tasting and encounters with local people.

-Types of holidays & vacations in Georgia
+Types of tours & holidays in Georgia

 Organised tours are the best way to explore the culture of the Caucasus countries, whether focusing on Georgia alone or combining the country with Armenia and Azerbaijan.
 On sociable small group holidays you’ll quickly bond with a gaggle of enthusiastic fellow travellers as expert local guides illuminate Georgia’s history, from its early Christian roots through invasions, occupations and Soviet annexation.
 Tailor made holidays in Georgia can be fitted precisely to your own requirements, so while transport, accommodation and guides are all handled on your behalf, the actual route depends entirely on your own interests.

 If you'd like to chat about Georgia or need help finding a holiday to suit you we're very happy to help.